swe-students-fall2025/4-containers-wecare/README.md

 - [Docker Compose](https://docs.docker.com/compose/)

 **Environment Variables:** Download .env file sent in the group discord.
 **Running the Application:** From the project root directory, run `docker-compose up --build` to build and start all containers.
-[INSERT MORE LATER]

 **Database Setup:** MongoDB is automatically configured in docker-compose.yml with username `root`, password `example`, and a persistent volume for data storage.
 No additional setup is required as the database initializes automatically on first run.